|Fairholm & Fairholme Family Trees Worldwide|

 married four times.
 The descendants of Joseph are the most numerous on

-this branch - partly as a result of having seventeen children.
+this branch - partly as a result of him having seventeen children.
 His

 Annie Webster Married 1890 Derby - Divorced 1896 Derby